Also known as: Three day measles and German measles

-See also: Congenital rubella -- when a pregnant woman is infected with rubella and passes it to her baby while still in the womb.
+Congenital rubella is when a pregnant woman with rubella passes it to the baby that is still in her womb.

 Rubella is caused by a virus that is spread through the air or by close contact.

-A person with rubella may spread the disease to others from 1 week before the rash begins, until 1 - 2 weeks after the rash disappears.
+A person with rubella may spread the disease to others from 1 week before the rash begins, until 1 to 2 weeks after the rash disappears.

 Because the measles-mumps-rubella (MMR) vaccine is given to most children, rubella is much less common now.
 Almost everyone who receives the vaccine has immunity to rubella.
 Immunity means that your body has built a defense to the rubella virus.

-In some adults, the vaccine may wear off and not fully protect them.
+In some adults, the vaccine may wear off.
+This means they are not fully protected.
 Women who may become pregnant and other adults may receive a booster shot.

 Children and adults who were never vaccinated against rubella may still get this infection.

 Children generally have few symptoms.
-Adults may experience a fever, headache, general discomfort (malaise), and a runny nose before the rash appears.
+Adults may have a fever, headache, general discomfort (malaise), and a runny nose before the rash appears.
 They may not notice the symptoms.